stacks-network/stacks-blockchain-docker/README.md

   - open a browser to http://localhost:3000

-## workarounds to potential issues
+## Workarounds to potential issues
 - Port already in use
   - if you have a port conflict, typically this means you already have a process using that same port.
     - to resolve, find the port you have in use (i.e. `5432` and edit the `.env` file to use the new port)